Child marriage by 15

 Child marriage is driven by gender inequality and the belief that girls are somehow inferior to boys.
 In Zimbabwe, child marriage is also exacerbated by:

 Poverty: Daughters are sometimes married off to reduce their perceived economic burden, with their bride price (lobola) used by families as a means of survival.
+50% of girls married before the age of 18 are from the poorest households in comparison to 14% of girls from the richest households.

 Level of education: Girls from Zimbabwe’s poorest households are more likely to marry before the age of 18 than girls living in the richest households.
 Many girls drop out of school because their parents cannot afford to pay school fees, which in turn puts girls at a higher risk of being married off.
+66% of girls married before the age of 18 had none or pre-primary education, 57% had primary education and 5% had completed higher education.

 Family honour: If a girl engages in pre-marital sex, is seen with a boyfriend or returns home late, she is sometimes forced to marry to mitigate the shame.
-Some girls who fall pregnant choose to enter customary marriages because they are afraid their family will abuse them for dishonourable behaviour.
+Some girls who fall pregnant choose to enter customary marriagesbecause they are afraid their family will abuse them for dishonourable behaviour.

 What international, regional and national commitments has Zimbabwe made?

 Zimbabwe has committed to eliminate child, early and forced marriage by 2030 in line with target 5.3 of the Sustainable Development Goals.
 During its Voluntary National Review at the 2017 High Level Political Forum, the government reaffirmed commitment to this target, highlighting that the Constitutional Court outlawed the marriage of people under 18 in 2016.
+The government submitted a Voluntary National Review at the 2021 High Level Political Forum.
+In this report, the government highlighted that the government has been engaging with faith-based organizations and traditional leaders to raise awareness on the constitutional provisions to end child marriage.
+Traditional leaders have come up with their own declarations on ending child marriage in which they commit to take the lead in ending child marriage in Zimbabwe.

 Zimbabwe co-sponsored the 2017 Human Rights Council resolution recognising the need to address child, early and forced marriage in humanitarian contexts.